ryanfitch/discogsAPI-Exploration/readme.md

-Discogs Client API for Python
+Discogs API Client for Python
 ====================
-Explorations
+Explorations with using the Discogs API.